paich64/C64MEGA65/README.md

 ### Video and Audio

-Our philosophy on the MEGA65's outputs is that VGA is the "pure" retro-output (and you can also switch it to 15 kHZ for a true retro feeling) while HDMI is the "processed" modern output.
+Our philosophy on the MEGA65's outputs is that VGA is the "pure" retro-output (and you can also switch it to 15 kHz for a true retro feeling) while HDMI is the "processed" modern output.
 So there is be no "processing" such as CRT emulation and other things on the VGA output, while on the HDMI output several algorithms are working for a very nice looking authentic image.